SegMint-Inc/segmint-core/SPECIFICATION.md

 # SegMint Vault & Key Specification

-Vaults are integral to SegMint's Lock & Key Model, where users secure their assets within a SegMint Vault and create SegMint Keys.
+The SegMint Vault & Key ecosystem represents a fractionalized NFT protcol.
+Vaults are integral to SegMint's Lock & Key Model, where users secure their assets within a SegMint Vault and create SegMint Keys, a representation of the underlying asset in the form of fractionalization.
 These keys take the form of ERC-1155 tokens and represent a semi-fungible counterpart to the locked asset(s).
 Vaults come in two main types:

 - **Single-Asset Vaults**: These are designed for safeguarding a single, locked asset.
 If the locked asset resembles an NFT (Non-Fungible Token), the SegMint Keys generated may bear a visual representation that matches the underlying asset.
 - **Multi-Asset Vaults**: These versatile vaults enable the creation of a basket of assets, which may consist of various token types, including fungible and non-fungible assets.
 The visual representation of the assets within these vaults may be customized to suit the user's preferences.